samsonjm/my-code/README.md

 ## kallisto.py
 This code was written to run single-end RNA-Seq data through the kallisto pipeline.
-It was written at the beginning of my MSc thesis in bioinformatics, done at Wageningen University in Wageningen, Netherlands.
+It was written at the beginning of my MSc thesis in bioinformatics, done at (https://www.wur.nl/en/Research-Results/Chair-grous/Plant-Sciences/Bioinformatics.htm "Wageningen University") in Wageningen, Netherlands.